 Pedro López-García received a MS degree and a Ph.D. in Computer Science from the Technical University of Madrid (UPM), Spain in 1994 and 2000, respectively.
 In May 28, 2008 he got a Scientific Researcher position at the Spanish Council for Scientific Research (CSIC) and joined the IMDEA Software Institute.
 Immediately prior to this position, he held associate and assistant professor positions at UPM and was deputy director of the Artificial Intelligence unit at the Computer Science Department.
 He has published about 30 refereed scientific papers (50% of them at conferences and journals of high or very high impact.)
-He has also been coordinator of the international project ES PASS and participated as a researcher in many other national and international projects.
+He has also been coordinator of the international project ES_PASS and participated as a researcher in many other national and international projects.

-His main areas of interest include automatic analysis and verification of global and complex program properties such as resource usage (user defined, execution time, memory, etc.), non-failure and determinism; performance debugging; (automatic) granularity analysis/control for parallel and distributed computing; profiling; unit-testing; type systems; constraint and logic programming.
+His main areas of interest include automatic analysis and verification of global and complex program properties such as resource usage (user defined, energy, execution time, memory, etc.), nonfailure and determinism; performance debugging; (automatic) granularity analysis/control for parallel and distributed computing; profiling; combined static/dynamic verification and unit-testing; type systems; constraint and logic programming.

-Mark Marron
+Mark Marron Researcher

-Researcher

 He received his Ph.D. from the University of New Mexico under the supervision of Deepak Kapur.
-He joined the IMDEA Software Institute as a postdoctoral researcher in June 2008 and is on temporary leave as a Visiting Researcher at Microsoft Research in Seattle.
+He joined the IMDEA Software Institute as a postdoctoral researcher in June 2008.